hdShang/arxiv-daily/docs/cs-RO/2025-06-18/papers/250615607v2-grim-task-oriented-grasping-with-conditioning-on-generative-examples.md

 ---
 layout: default
-title: GRIM: Task-Oriented Grasping with Conditioning on Generative Examples
+title: "GRIM: Task-Oriented Grasping with Conditioning on Generative Examples"
 ---

 # GRIM: Task-Oriented Grasping with Conditioning on Generative Examples